How to Garden With 5-Gallon Buckets

 Step Six: Use Quality Potting Soil

-This is the soil I purchased because it’s made by Dr. Q, a company I’ve had a good experience with, and it’s made specifically for containers.
-It’s organic and is formulated for planting in containers of all kinds.
+I purchased this soil because it’s made by Dr. Q, a company I’ve had good experience with.
+It’s organic and formulated for planting in containers of all kinds.

 r.
 Q Organic Container Soil